Jamaal Williams Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Season Stats

-- Williams has run for 536 yards on 129 carries (35.7 yards per game), with two touchdowns on the ground this year.
+- This season Williams has taken 129 carries for 536 yards (35.7 per game) and two touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Seahawks.